1nikolas/rsync-deleted-files-archive/README.md

 ## Quickstart
 Download the script and read the comments in order to modify it to your likings.
 To automate this you can use [systemd timers](https://wiki.archlinux.org/title/Systemd/Timers).

+## Note
+This script hasn't been tested extensively and it's **not** that good at making sure nothing gets accidentally deleted.
+So use this at your own risk.
+If you find any bug, feel free to [open an issue](https://github.com/1nikolas/rsync-deleted-files-archive/issues).

 ## Why?
 Back when I had Windows, I used to have [bvckup2](https://bvckup2.com/) for my backups.
 This had an option to archive deleted files on a specific directory and then auto-delete them after a certain amount of days.
 I searched really deep for something like this but the closest thing I got was snapshot rsync apps (like rsnapshot) which create a mess on the backup (I don't want multiple versions of a file, one is fine for me).
 So I just made this; a simple script which does exactly that, based on rsync.